neurobagel/documentation/docs/dictionaries.md

 this is a Neurobagel common data element.

 ## Age
-Neurobagel has a common data element for `"Age"` which describes a continuous column.
-To ensure age values are represented as floats in Neurobagel graphs, Neurobagel encodes the relevant "heuristic" describing the value format of a given age column.
-This heuristic, stored in the `Transformation` annotation, corresponds internally to a specific transformation that is used to convert the values to float ages.
+Neurobagel has a common data element for `"Age"` describing a continuous column.
+To ensure age values are represented as floats in Neurobagel graphs, Neurobagel encodes the relevant "heuristic" describing the value format for a given age column.
+This heuristic, stored in the `Transformation` annotation (required for continuous columns describing age), maps internally to a specific transformation that is used to convert the values to floats.

 Possible heuristics: